→This post may contains affiliate links.

 You should apply an approx 1/8″ layer of mask to your skin.
 So not super thin, but a moderate application.
 It will look something like below, you can see how I have applied a good layer.
 This is the bentonite and apple cider vinegar mask I applied after I took the photos for this post:

 I answer a bunch of the common FAQ’s about how to do a dry clay mask here, here’s a short recap of some of those:

-- Can you apply a Bentonite mask everyday?
+2. Can you apply a Bentonite mask everyday?
 When I first started with clay masks, I applied one everyday for 4 days and for my super oily skin this worked well and now I do maintenance of 1 to 2 times per week.
 However only do this for a max 4-5 days, only if you have oily skin, and moisturizer properly.
 Check out our manuka honey kaolin clay face mask that’s much gentler for everyday use.

 3. Should you apply before or after a shower?
 After a shower is best, when your pores have been opened up by the hot shower, unless you have dry skin, do the mask prior to the shower.